Some people with COVID-19 may develop a rash. The type of rash varies from person to person. Certain rash types may suggest a more severe infection.

-According to information from the American Academy of Dermatology, COVID-19 rash can last 2 to 12 days.
+According to the American Academy of Dermatology, COVID-19 rash can last 2–12 days.
 On average, most people have a rash for 8 days.
-However, rashes impacting the toes may last 10 to 14 days.
+However, rashes impacting the toes may last 10–14 days.

 - Hives: COVID-19 rash can appear as itchy patches or wheals that resemble hives.
 These most often affect the limbs and torso.

-- Macules and papules: In some cases, a COVID-19 rash can consist of itchy spots that may either be flat or raised.
-This type of rash often impacts the torso.
+- Macules and papules: In some cases, a COVID-19 rash can consist of itchy spots that may either be flat or raised, usually on the torso.

-- Lace-like pattern: Some COVID-19 rashes can have rings of skin discoloration that form a lace or net-like pattern.
-This kind of COVID-19 rash typically affects the legs.
+- Lace-like pattern: Some COVID-19 rashes can have rings of skin discoloration that form a lace or net-like pattern, typically on the legs.

-- Pinpoint spots: This type of COVID-19 rash consists of dark pinpoint spots.
-The legs are the most commonly impacted area.
+- Pinpoint spots: This type of COVID-19 rash consists of dark pinpoint spots, most often on the legs.

 - Toe rash: Also referred to as “COVID toes,” this type of rash causes discolored patches and swelling of one or more toes.
 The affected area may be painful, itchy, or have a burning sensation.
 Toe rashes appear to be